Developertech/MySite/README.md

-MySite
+Powered On Dev.Net - By S.Foux
 ======

-Adding site to GibHub
+Updating site to GibHub